outkit/elixir-client/README.md

 ### Synchronous processing
-For some use cases (sending emails from scripts, using Outkit as a renderer etc.), it can be desirable to have the API calls operate synchronously - ie. attempt rendering/delivery immediately instead of queueing them, and return the rendered message and (optionally) its delivery status in the data from the API call.
+For some use cases (sending emails from scripts, using Outkit as a renderer etc.), it can be desirable to have the API calls operate synchronously - ie. perform rendering/delivery immediately instead of queueing messages, and return the rendered message and (optionally) its delivery status in the data from the API call.
 This can be accomplished by setting `sync: true` in the submitted message.

-Note that this will incur additional costs (see our pricing page for details), and that each Outkit customer is only allowed a limited number of such requests (currently 100.000 per month), since they are more difficult and costly for us to scale.
+Note that this will incur additional costs (see [our pricing page](https://outkit.io/pricing) for details), and that each Outkit customer is only allowed a limited number of such requests (currently 100.000 per month), since they are more difficult and costly for us to scale.
 Customers that need additional synchronous requests can contact support to have their monthly limit raised.
+We expect to raise the default limit significantly when we more usage data.

 ### Retrieving a message